Complexity-Regularized Proximal Policy Optimization: Experiments

-We compare CDPO against PPO with and without entropy regularization over CARTerpillar across different $C$ values.
-For $C < 9$, exploration is not strictly necessary: all methods converge to the optimum.
+We compare CR-PPO against PPO with and without entropy regularization over CARTerpillar across different $C$ values.
+For $C < 9$, regularization is not strictly necessary: all methods converge to the optimum.
 Instead, for $C \in [9, 10, 11]$, the results aggregated over the five different $c_{reg}$ values (summarized in Figure \ref{fig:carterpillar_results}) clearly demonstrate the relationship between task difficulty and the utility of regularization.
-As the number of carts increases, the performance of the baseline PPOwoEnt drops significantly, highlighting the growing need for structured exploration.
-While entropy regularization becomes beneficial for harder configurations (e.g., 10 and 11 carts), our complexity-based approach proves to be more robust to different $c_{reg}$ values (see Appendix \ref{sec:additional_results} for a detailed analysis).
-To sum up, CDPO does not hinder performance in simpler settings and consistently outperforms PPOwEnt in the more challenging, high-dimensional scenarios.
+As the number of carts increases, the performance of the baseline PPOwoEnt drops significantly, highlighting the growing need for regularization.
+While entropy regularization is beneficial for harder configurations (e.g., 10 and 11 carts), our complexity-based approach proves to be more robust to different $c_{reg}$ values (see Supplementary Material \ref{sec:additional_results} for a detailed analysis).
+To sum up, CR-PPO does not hinder performance in simpler settings and consistently outperforms a non-optimally tuned PPOwEnt in the more challenging, high-dimensional scenarios.